f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 Section 1.5 - Clean up the Lab
 --------------------------------------------------------

-.. warning :: In order to keep the Azure AD tenant clean, it is important you delete your application in the Guided Configuration, when your demo is finished.
+.. warning :: In order to keep the Entra ID tenant clean, it is important you delete your application in the Guided Configuration, when your demo is finished.

 #.
 In Guided Configuration menu, click on the ``Undeploy`` icon for IIS-Bluesky, then ``OK``.
 After it finishes, do the same for IIS-Vanilla.
 You don't need to do anything for IIS-baseline.